beedesk/dokku-buildpack-s3fs/README.md

 This is a [buildpack](http://devcenter.heroku.com/articles/buildpacks) for FUSE on AWS S3.

 ## History and Status
 The buildpack is forked from `znetstar/heroku-buildpack-s3fs`, which apparently written for heroku.
 Znetstar's built both fuse and s3fs-fuse binaries properly but did not mount the filesystem.
 On heroku, I was hitting permission errors related to `modprobe` trying to mount a filesystem.
-I thought it was because fuse capacity is not compiled with heroku host OS, or it was not exposed to its app container.
-I suspected the problem could not be fixed, until Heorku decided to enable fuse.
-(Please kindly let me know if I was mistaken).
+As of writting, `fuse` capacity is not compiled into heroku host OS, or it was not exposed to its app container.
+I suspected the problem could not be fixed by heroku user, until Heorku decided to enable it.

 I ported the script to [dokku](https://github.com/progrium/dokku) and was able to get it to work, with [dokku v0.3.26](https://github.com/progrium/dokku/releases/tag/v0.3.26). (see, #catches section below)